apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 For detailed instructions explaining how to build and run a pipeline that uses ML models, see the [Example RunInference API pipelines](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference) on GitHub.

+## Side Inputs to Update Models
+From Beam 2.45.0, the RunInference PTransform will accept a side input of `ModelMetadata`, which is a `NamedTuple` containing the `model_id` and `model_name`.
+  * `model_id`: The model_id is used to load the models.
+It could be an URI or path to the model.
+  * `model_name`: Unique identifier used to append the metrics.
+This should be short relative to the model_id so that it can be attached to the metrics to identify which model was used to calculate the metrics.

+**Note**: If the main PCollection emits inputs and side input has yet to receive inputs, the main PCollection will get buffered until there is
+            an update to the side input.
+This could happen with Global windowed side inputs with data driven triggers such as `AfterCount`, `AfterProcessingTime`.
+So until there is an update to the side input, emit the default/initial model id that is used to pass the respective `ModelHandler` as side input..

 ## Beam Java SDK support